arm/ai-ml-emulation-layer-for-vulkan/README.md

 ## Building for Android™ (Experimental)

-The Android™ NDK toolset is required to build the Emulation layer for an Android™ device.
+The Android™ NDK toolset is required to build the ML Emulation Layer for Vulkan® for an Android™ device.
 The Android™ device must have Vulkan® API 1.3 support.

-To build the Emulation Layer, run:
+To build the ML Emulation Layer for Vulkan®, run:

 ```shell
 $ cmake -B build